RepleDEV/studyc/Notes/Physics/Topics/Energy.md

 Energy is a quantity of *work* that is transferrable to and from a body or system.
 According to newton's **first law of thermodynamics**, it states that energy is **always conserved**, and it cannot be created nor destroyed.
+This is also known as the **principle of conservation of energy**.

 Energy is mainly categorized into two forms, **potential** and **kinetic**.
 Potential energy is a form of energy where work is **stored** to a body or a system and where it has the potential to release that energy.
 Meanwhile, kinetic energy is the form of energy as a consequence of **movement**.
 ## Classical mechanics definition